OctopusDeployLabs/terraform-provider-octopusdeploy/docs/resources/kubernetes_agent_worker.md

 ### Optional

 - `communication_mode` (String) The communication mode used by the Kubernetes agent to communicate with Octopus Server.
 Currently, the only supported value is 'Polling'.
-- `default_namespace` (String) Optional default namespace that will be used when using Kubernetes deployment steps, can be overrides within step configurations.
 - `id` (String) The unique ID for this resource.
 - `is_disabled` (Boolean) Whether the Kubernetes agent is disabled.
 If the agent is disabled, it will not be included in any deployments.
 - `machine_policy_id` (String) Optional ID of the machine policy that the Kubernetes agent will use.
 If not provided the default machine policy will be used.
 - `space_id` (String) The space ID associated with this resource.
-- `tenant_tags` (List of String) A list of tenant tags associated with this resource.
-- `tenanted_deployment_participation` (String) The tenanted deployment mode of the resource.
-Valid account types are `Untenanted`, `TenantedOrUntenanted`, or `Tenanted`.
-- `tenants` (List of String) A list of tenant IDs associated with this resource.
 - `upgrade_locked` (Boolean) If enabled the Kubernetes agent will not automatically upgrade and will stay on the currently installed version, even if the associated machine policy is configured to automatically upgrade.

 ### Read-Only